 If Hawaii has one major drawback, it’s the 2,000 miles of ocean that separates it from the rest of the United States.
 Its distance makes it the most expensive domestic destinations you can travel to, and a popular choice for award travelers.

 Choosing the Best Credit Cards for an Award Trip to Hawaii

 Chase Sapphire Preferred

-The is a premium rewards card that offers a generous sign-up and earns 2x on travel and dining charges.
+The is a premium rewards card that offers a generous welcome bonus and a rewards program for frequent travelers and those who eat out.

 Points are earned in the Chase Ultimate Rewards program, which allows you to transfer points to miles with seven different airline partners, and points with four different hotel programs.